 Mirro 16 Quart Pressure Cooker/Canner

-Our pressure canner is one of our most important pieces of canning equipment.
+Our pressure canner is one of our most important pieces of equipment needed for canning.
 We bought our Mirro canner in 1992 and except for yearly replacement of the seal and washing it often, there has been no maintenance on it.
 It is suggested that the seal be replaced often.
 The seal is vital to the pressure canning process.
 If the seal fails, the water just boils out through the edges and no pressure builds up in the canner.
 We replace ours yearly.
 Our Ace Hardware store carries the seal for our pressure canner.